yellowdog/python-examples/README.md

 ## Property Inheritance

-The definition of Work Requirements can be simplified substantially by the property inheritance features in `yd-submit`.
+Work Requirement specification can be simplified substantially by the property inheritance features in `yd-submit`.
 In general, properties that are set at a higher level in the hierarchy are inherited at lower levels, unless explicitly overridden.

 This means that a property set in the `workRequirement` section of the TOML file can be inherited successively by the Work Requirement, Task Groups, and Tasks in the JSON document (assuming the property is available at each level).
 Hence, Tasks inherit from Task Groups, which inherit from the Work Requirement in the JSON document, which inherits from the `workRequirement` properties in the TOML file.